 - Library staff have secured reading list items as online scans within Talis online reading lists or within the Course Collection.

 - We have kept a few print journals at Reading where special circumstances require.
 The Enterprise catalogue tells you where to find it (collect yourself from Library Building shelves, or order closed access/Off-site Store items online and collect from the URS Building).

 - Should Library members need a print journal currently away in storage, we provide a free copy through our Inter-Library Loan service (the Enterprise catalgoue shows the location as ‘Unavailable – request inter-library loan’).

-Find more about the Library’s major £40 million refurbishment on the Library Refurbishment Project webpage (see FAQ 3 and 6 regarding journals) or email us at firstname.lastname@example.org.
+See our other post about arts and humanities books moving from the 3rd to the 2nd and 4th Floors.
+Find out more about the Library’s major £40 million refurbishment on the Library Refurbishment Project webpage (see FAQ 3 and 6 regarding journals) or email us at email@example.com.